Mehedi-Hasan-4958/hello_world/README.md

 # hello_world with some added features

-This is a very simple flutter project only showing two texts "Hello World Trave", a network image - directly downloaded from a website.
-There is also an elevated button - clicking on it shows an alert dialogue box.
+This is a very simple flutter project only showing two texts "Hello World Travel", a network image - directly downloaded from a website.
+There is also an elevated button - clicking on it shows an alert dialog box.
 The appbar and texts are sligtly customed.

 ![home](https://user-images.githubusercontent.com/17931197/112193272-f06ea000-8c31-11eb-94a3-cb7139da1ef0.png)
 ![Alter Dialogue](https://user-images.githubusercontent.com/17931197/112193667-50fddd00-8c32-11eb-95da-4ed2cc413480.png)